 - If Allowance is enabled, blocking the device by default at all times

-- If View is enabled, blocking the device by default at all times
+- If View is enabled on an iOS device, blocking the device by default at all times

 The manual grant feature was designed to allow for granting device access on top of scheduled blocks, without your child having to 'play' into Allowance time or the need to disable a recurring schedule.